RSVP-TE LSR

 (config-mpls-rsvp)# refresh interval 30

-To configure the Hello message interval (seconds) and timeout multiplier (integer), refer to the following example.
+To configure the Hello Message interval in seconds and the timeout multiplier, use the following commands.

 (config-mpls-rsvp)# hello interval 10 multiplier 4